Nafees10/pluto/docs/spec.md

 It is allowed to write regular plutonium code inside `{}` that evaluates to strings.

-Interpolation will occur inside double quotes.
+Interpolation will not occur inside single quotes.

 Only alphanumeric characters are allowed inside `{..}`.
 If this condition is not met, it is treated as part of the html.